 It is the week of Thanksgiving here in the US, a time for thinking about and giving thanks.
 As such, I’ve been pondering this week what I am thankful for.
-I have also been thinking about where we’ve come as women in the tech industry ever since the election.
+I have also been thinking about where we’ve come from as women in the tech industry.
 The election results spurred a new uprising of sharing the pain points experienced by women and what we can do to get more women into tech.

 Here are my 5 Reasons to Give Thanks as Women in Tech

 There is an increasing number of supporting communities.
-Women are supporting each other more than ever in online communities like Tech Ladies, Women in Tech campaigns, and even Melinda Gates is stepping up to encourage participation in the industry.
-Let’s take this momentum into the workplace, career fairs, and our neighborhoods to encourage girls and women into the tech industry as the possibilities that lie within it are endless.
+Women are supporting each other more than ever in online communities like Tech Ladies and Women in Tech campaigns.

 While there is a long way to go, women are breaking into leadership positions.
-20 years ago there were no women serving as CEOs of Fortune 500 companies but as of 2015, 26 women (%5.2) are serving in those roles.
-Also, “women held nearly 17 percent of positions on company boards…up from nearly 10 percent in 1995.”
-Women are even more likely to continue education after earning a bachelor’s degree.
-Unfortunately, while education does help earnings for women, it isn’t an effective tool against the wage gap.
+20 years ago, there were no women serving as CEOs of Fortune 500 companies.
+In 2015, 26 women (5.2%) served in those roles.

 What are you thankful for during this season of gratitude?
 What makes you thankful for as a woman in tech?
 Please share your thoughts in the comments!